jwiegley/johnwiegley/drafts/drafts.md

 # Text

-The sun rises and sets, it moves through the Zodiac, it shines on clear days and it is hidden by clouds.
-Whatever the conditions of the Earth happen to be, determines how we see the sun on that day.
-Meanwhile, the sun has never moved, never changed, never shined either more or less brightly.

-# Text

 Yes, it’s a constant challenge to me, to appreciate the merits of this world in its role of hollowing us out and refining us, sharpening our vision and purifying our heart, to such a degree that when the Divine finally appears before us, we respond with the love of our entire being.
 Darkness makes the eye keener.

-# Text

-It really depends on the "I" in that sentence.
-A shadow cannot meet the Sun.
-This "I" is the true separation, the reason you cannot see that He is nearer to you than your life's vein.
-The wave lifts up, gazing at the sky for a moment, and asks: how ever could I meet the Ocean?

 # Poem